airbytehq/airbyte/docs/integrations/sources/google-search-console.md

 To authenticate the Google Search Console connector, you will need to use one of the following methods:

-#### I: OAuth (Recommended for Airbyte Cloud users)
+#### I: OAuth (Recommended for Airbyte Cloud)

-You can authenticate using your personal Google Account with OAuth if you are the owner of the Google Search Console property or have been granted view permissions.
-Follow [Google's instructions](https://support.google.com/webmasters/answer/7687615?sjid=11103698321670173176-NA) to ensure that your account has the necessary permissions to view the Google Search Console property.
-This option is recommended for **Airbyte Cloud** users, as it significantly simplifies the setup process and allows you to authenticate the connection [directly from the Airbyte UI](#step-2:-set-up-the-google-search-console-connector-in-airbyte).
+You can authenticate using your personal Google Account with OAuth if you are the owner of the Google Search Console property or have view permissions.
+Follow [Google's instructions](https://support.google.com/webmasters/answer/7687615?sjid=11103698321670173176-NA) to ensure that your account has the necessary permissions (Owner or Full User) to view the Google Search Console property.
+This option is recommended for **Airbyte Cloud** users, as it significantly simplifies the setup process and allows you to authenticate the connection [directly from the Airbyte UI](#step-2-set-up-the-google-search-console-connector-in-airbyte).

-#### II: Google service account with JSON key file (Recommended for Airbyte Open Source users)
+#### II: Google service account with JSON key file (Recommended for Airbyte Open Source)

 You can authenticate the connection using a JSON key file associated with a Google service account.
 This option is recommended for **Airbyte Open Source** users.
 Follow the steps below to create a service account and generate the JSON key file: